-Many of us make New Year’s resolutions only to lose focus, drive and desire within a few weeks.
+Many of us make New Year’s resolutions only to lose focus, drive, and desire within a few weeks.
 Even if you have a strong motivator, the temptation and comfort of old habits are often stronger.
-Below are 6 questions to ask yourself which may give you a more complete approach and hopefully increase your success.
+Below are six questions to ask yourself which may give you a more complete approach and hopefully increase your success.

 What are Your Motives?

-Change is difficult and often uncomfortable so without a lasting and intense desire for the outcome long term success can be problematic.
+Change is difficult and often uncomfortable, so without a lasting and intense desire for the outcome, long-term success can be problematic.
 You must also have a clear and solid understanding of why the outcome is so valuable to you.
-Without strong desire and understanding, the discomfort of change can difficult to overcome.
+Without strong desire and understanding, the discomfort of change can be difficult to overcome.

 Healthy weight loss, for example, requires a serious amount of determination to learn and implement new strategies.
 The desire for weight loss must be strong enough and practiced long enough to overcome the temptation and comfort of old habits.
 The strength of this desire depends on the perceived value of losing weight.